Seneca Niagara Casino & Hotel

 Seneca Niagara Casino & Hotel is a casino in Niagara Falls, New York, United States.
 It was built by the Seneca Nation to compete with Casino Niagara and Niagara Fallsview Casino Resort in Niagara Falls, Ontario, Canada.
-Formerly known as the Niagara Falls Convention and Civic Center, it was sold to the federally recognized Seneca Nation of New York.
+Formerly known as the Niagara Falls Convention and Civic Center, it was sold to the federally recognized Seneca Nation of Indians.

 The casino floor has an area of 147000 sqft with 99 gaming tables and 4,200 slot machines.
 It is the largest hotel in New York state outside of Manhattan.

 History

 The Seneca Niagara Casino opened on December 31, 2002, the result of an $80 million transformation of the Niagara Falls Convention and Civic Center into a full-service casino.
 It features 82,000 square feet of gaming space with 2,595 slot machines and 91 table games.
 In May 2004, construction began on the casino's 26-story hotel tower.
 The $240 million hotel tower opened in December 2005.
-Upon its opening, the New York Times described the tower as "the skyline on the American side of the Niagara River."
+Upon its opening, The New York Times described the tower as "the skyline on the American side of the Niagara River."